 © The Author(s) 2019.
 Published by Baishideng Publishing Group Inc. All rights reserved.

-Core tip: Sarcopenia is a common condition found in patients with pancreatic cancer.
+Core tip: Sarcopenia is a common condition found in pancreatic cancer patients.
 There is growing evidence showing that sarcopenia is associated with worse survival outcomes.
-This article summarizes the current evidence on the definition and diagnosis of sarcopenia, as well as its relationship with surgical outcomes, survival and chemotherapy.
+This article summarizes the current evidence for the definition and diagnosis of sarcopenia, as well as its relationship with surgical outcomes, survival and chemotherapy.

 Chan MY, Chok KSH.
 Sarcopenia in pancreatic cancer – effects on surgical outcomes and chemotherapy.
 World J Gastrointest Oncol 2019; In press